Porky Pig: Later years

 Porky was used in regular rotation in television syndication beginning in the 1960s, as were the rest of his Looney Tunes co-stars.
 A Saturday morning cartoon, The Porky Pig Show, ran from 1964 to 1967.
 In 1971, he starred in another show, Porky Pig and Friends.
 Both of these programs were collections of old theatrical shorts.
 Porky also appeared in all the classic film-feature compilations in the 1970s and 1980s.
 Another such collection was the 1986 film, Porky Pig in Hollywood, which ran in art and college theaters.

+Porky Pig appeared in a self-titled comic book series published by Dell Comics from 1942 to 1962.
+The character then appeared in a series published by Gold Key Comics which ran for 109 issues from January 1965 to June 1984.

 Porky made an appearance in the Touchstone/Amblin film Who Framed Roger Rabbit (1988) at the end of the film where he, being paired with Disney's Tinkerbell, closes the movie with his famous line "Th-Th-Th-That's All Folks!".
 It was the last time that Mel Blanc voiced Porky before his death in 1989.

-Bob Bergen provided the current voice for Porky Pig since 1990.
+Bob Bergen provided the original voice for Porky Pig since 1990.

 In the 1990s animated series Tiny Toon Adventures, Porky appears as the mentor of Hamton J. Pig.
 He was voiced by Bob Bergen in "Animaniacs" and "Hero Hamton", Rob Paulsen in "The Wacko World of Sports", Noel Blanc in "Fields of Honey", "The Acme Bowl" and "Hero Hamton", Joe Alaskey in "Music Day", and Greg Burson in "It's a Wonderful Tiny Toons Christmas Special".
 Porky also made cameo appearances in Animaniacs (where he was voiced by Rob Paulsen in "De-Zanitized", Greg Burson in "The Warners' 65th Anniversary Special", and Bob Bergen in "Suffragette City") and Histeria! (where he was voiced by Billy West).

 Porky appears in the movie Space Jam (1996) and collaborates with Bugs Bunny, Daffy Duck, Elmer Fudd, and Sylvester in challenging the Nerdlucks to a basketball game.
 He tries to get Michael Jordan's autograph when the basketball star is first recruited to join the team and later plays for the Tune Squad in the game itself, scoring one basket.
 Porky tries to end the movie with his famous line but is prevented by the combined efforts of Bugs, Daffy, and the Nerdlucks.
 He was voiced by Bob Bergen.

 Porky is the star of the Super NES video game Porky Pig's Haunted Holiday (1995).
-He also made appearances in the games Looney Tunes: Acme Arsenal, Looney Tunes: Marvin Strikes Back!, Looney Tunes: Space Race, Looney Tunes: Back in Action, Bugs Bunny Rabbit Rampage and The Bugs Bunny Birthday Blowout.
+He also made appearances in the games Looney Tunes: Acme Arsenal, Looney Tunes: Marvin Strikes Back!, Looney Tunes: Space Race, Sheep, Dog 'n' Wolf, Looney Tunes: Back in Action, Bugs Bunny Rabbit Rampage and The Bugs Bunny Birthday Blowout.
 Bob Bergen reprises his role in these games.